swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 [dry-system](https://dry-rb.org/gems/dry-system) and [dry-container](https://dry-rb.org/gems/dry-container) are extremely powerful tools and if you understand how to work with them, you'll never look back.

-Because of the amazing control they provide and loading always a minimal set of files to perform a single task, test-driven development becomes enjoyable again!
+Because of the amazing control they provide and loading always a minimal set of files to perform a single task, **test-driven development becomes enjoyable again**!
 You may have always fast test suits during the development, extremely performant rake tasks, and optimized pods for the production environment.

 That's all for today, I hope you enjoyed this episode and that as always, you'll get learnings from my mistakes.